-They say cramps, whether from exercise or menstrual pain, are worst during winters.
+They say cramps, whether from exercise or menstrual pain, are worst during winter.
 Having dill leaves with your salads and pasta can relieve you of it.
-This frail-looking fernlike herb is quite strong in aroma with a sharp tang and a sweet spongy flavor.
-Its mix of tang and sweet helps reduce stress, depression, and is an energy-booster.
+This frail-looking fernlike herb is quite strong in aroma with a sharp tang and a sweet spongy flavour.
+Its mix of tang and sweetness helps reduce stress, and depression, and is an energy booster.
 Dill leaves also have an anti-microbial effect keeping you protected from various infections.

-Also called squash, zucchini with a tight flesh and light fresh flavor can be cooked or consumed with salads and stir-fries.
+Also called squash, zucchini with a tight flesh and light fresh flavour can be cooked or consumed with salads and stir-fries.
 It can easily top off a pizza or make a yummy side dish.
 This versatile vegetable contains beta-carotene and lutein which are highly beneficial for the eyes.
 Along with vitamin A, magnesium, folate, copper, potassium, and phosphorus, zucchini is also rich in omega-3 fatty acids, niacin, protein, and zinc.
-The highly recommended vegetable for good health, it contains vitamin B2, B6, B1, and calcium to combat various bone diseases and muscles weakness.
+The highly recommended vegetable for good health, it contains vitamins B2, B6, B1, and calcium to combat various bone diseases and muscle weakness.

 Broccoli is an important vegetable to be eaten during winter.
 As it is the season of cold and flu, broccoli which has a huge number of immunity-strengthening nutrients is the best for your health.
 Broccoli is rich in calcium, vitamin C, vitamin K, selenium, and zinc.
 It is highly advised for heart patients and keeps cholesterol in check.
 Consumed as part of salads or even simply sauteed or grilled, broccoli is ideal to keep warm.